Tree Disease Treatment for the Amateur Arborist

 Japanese beetle.
-Spot a few greenish beetles with coppery wing cover, as well as lace-like leaves which appear to have been nibbled (they have!), and we’re talking Japanese beetles.
-Treatment: knocking larvae and adults into soapy water, soil insecticide.
+Spot a few greenish beetles with coppery wing cover, as well as lace-like tree leaves which appear to have been nibbled (they have!), and we’re talking Japanese beetles.
+TREATMENT: knocking larvae and adults into soapy water, soil insecticide.

 Choose saplings carefully.
 Purchase trees from a reputable landscaper, selecting firm specimens that are not discolored or root-bound.
 Ensure they are disease-resistant species suitable for your climate.

 Water young trees regularly.
 Usually, trees over 2 years have a mature enough root system to obtain water from the ground.
 However, in a drought, you’ll need to supplement their water supply.

 Feed.
 See whether trees will need supplements via a soil test, either DIY (kits should be available through your local university extension program) or professional.
 Add compost or fertilizer appropriate for your property’s soil type.

 Mulch.
 Spreading a layer of mulch (such as grass clippings or wood chips) around the base of a tree offers many benefits – moisture retention, weed prevention, and protecting roots against soil temperature fluctuations.

 Prune.
 Careful tree trimming will help keep your mini forest in good health.

 Inspect.
 Check regularly for signs of tree disease or infestation.
 Treat problems promptly, before they cause serious damage or spread to other trees nearby.